aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

 There are three types of encryptions that are available for global tables.
   1. `AWS_OWNED`: This uses a KMS key for encryption that is owned by DynamoDB.
 This is the default for global tables.
-  2. `AWS_MANAGED`: A kms key is created in your account and is managed by AWS.
+  2. `AWS_MANAGED`: A KMS key is created in your account and is managed by AWS.
-  3. `CUSTOMER_MANAGED`: You can specify a key that is managed by you for encrytion.
+  3. `CUSTOMER_MANAGED`: You can specify a KMS key that is managed by you for encrytion.

 This would be the same for each replica.